Reference 00 — Core overview

 • The API/ABI of any specific implementation (header signatures, struct layouts beyond the packed wire header).
 See the implementation’s own headers — for the reference C++23 core, those land in ../../core/.

 • The configuration file format (TOML for forwarding/discovery).
-See 10-module-catalog.md §configuration.
+The catalog deliberately declines to fix it — see 10-module-catalog.md §boundaries of the catalog.

 • Build options and CMake toggles (defined with the core/ rebuild).